 Unless you’re terrified of needles, this seems like a pretty painless process, right?
 That’s the goal.
 However, oftentimes the simple act of getting your medical exam scheduled can delay the issuance of your coverage.
 What’s more frustrating is the fact that young, healthy individuals need to confirm need to prove what they already know about themselves.

 Step 4: Go through disability insurance underwriting

-Once your complete your medical exam, the examiner will send the results to the insurance company’s underwriter.
+Once you complete your medical exam, the examiner will send the results to the insurance company’s underwriter.
 The underwriter will also review your medical, financial, and employment records that you submitted with your application.
 Meanwhile, your personal physician will be asked to fill out a form called an attending physician’s statement (APS).

 The goal of underwriting is to assess your overall risk of filing a claim for disability benefits.
 In other words: What are the odds that you actually end up needing to use the disability insurance that you pay for?